michaelmcandrew/civicrm-user-guide-gitbook/events/keeping-track-of-events-and-participants.md

 participant roles may not count for the event total, such as someone who is on the clean-up duty.

-### Find participants for any event with a variety of criteria {style="font-size: 14px; font-family: Arial, verdana, sans-serif; font-weight: bold; margin-bottom: 5px; color: rgb(0, 0, 0); font-style: normal; font-variant: normal; letter-spacing: normal; line-height: 17px; orphans: auto; text-align: start; text-indent: 0px; text-transform: none; white-space: normal; widows: auto; word-spacing: 0px; -webkit-text-stroke-width: 0px;"}
+### Find participants for any event with a variety of criteria

 1. Navigate to**Events > Find Participants**.
 2. In the event name field, start typing to see a list of events.
 Click